brianekummer/autohotkey-older/Read Me.md

 - Does Spotify now always open?
 YES
 ### Definitely Do These Things
 - Watch YouTube AHK playlist

-- Update Configure.bat
-- Backup env vars to Google Drive
-- Remove "_v2" from file names and merge v2 into main branch
-- Clean up this document
 ### Maybe Do These
 - How can I get rid of HA on Tele laptop, specifically need for username and password as env vars?
     - Send command to my NUC?
 SSH?